thomasvjoseph/terraform-azurerm-vnet/README.md

-Here's a `README.md` file for your Terraform module, which you can include when publishing to the Terraform Registry:

----

 # Azure Virtual Network and Subnet Terraform Module

 This Terraform module provisions an Azure Virtual Network (VNet) and multiple subnets with various configurations.
 The module supports the following features: